fabP258/FastMatMul/blog/matmul.md

 ## Matrix multiplication

 Problem statement.
-Explain how matrices are multiplied mathematically.
+* Explain how matrices are multiplied mathematically.
+* Explain computational complexity of matmul --> O(2n^3)

-## Representing a matrix
+## The matrix datastructure

+A matrix is a collection of elements on a two-dimensional grid having a shared data type.
+Representing a matrix in C while fullfilling requirements for enabling advanced use-cases is not as straightforward as one might think.
+Therefore, we will build it from scratch in an iterative manner in this section.
+We will begin with the possibly simplest approach and then iteratively reduce the list of drawbacks in order to converge to the final matrix datastructure.

+### The naive approach
 For now the discussion will be restricted to matrices with a specific data type of each element, e.g. single-precision floating point numbers (float).
 This assumption will be relaxed after building the foundations for representing this subset of general matrices.

 Since a matrix is nothing else than a collection of numbers on a 2D grid the straightfoward way for representing it in C is a 2D array.